-- The sign rules in Chapter 21D apply for all signs on sites where a listed heritage building or object is located (except for individual sites on which listed heritage buildings or objects are located that are also separate heritage areas). - The earthworks rules in Chapter 21B apply for all earthworks in a listed Heritage Area. - The subdivision rules in Chapter 21A apply for any subdivision of a site on which a listed heritage building or object is located. - The subdivision rules in Chapter 21B apply for any subdivision of a site in a listed Heritage Area.
+- The sign rules in Chapter 21D apply for all signs on sites where a heritage building or object is located. - The earthworks rules in Chapter 21B apply for all earthworks in a listed Heritage Area. - The subdivision rules in Chapter 21A apply for any subdivision of a site on which a listed heritage building or object is located.